I offer lessons in person or Online via Zoom.

-Below I will offer a quick guide to getting set up and making the most of these lessons.
+Below I will offer a quick guide to getting set up and making the most of Online lessons.

 When you are ready to get started please email me to book a slot email@example.com